historiscope/ngramviewer/README.md

 To produce the data for the plots, I imported the documents (already OCRed) from a MongoDB database into Pandas and created unigrams, bi-grams, and tri-grams using the NLTK library, after cleaning and pre-processing the text to remove unwanted text and characters (stopwords, punctuation, email addresses, etc.).

-In addition, I improved upon the estimated dates.
+In addition, I am attempting to improve upon the estimated dates.
 Only a small fraction of the documents in the repository have any date associated with them: an estimated year.
-As this was clearly a problem for a timeline, I used [Datefinder](http://datefinder.readthedocs.org/en/latest/) to estimate the month, day, and year of the documents.
-This doubled the number of documents with dates, and offered more temporal precision.
+As this was clearly a problem for a timeline, I'm using [Datefinder](http://datefinder.readthedocs.org/en/latest/) to estimate the month, day, and year of the documents.
+This potentially could double the number of documents with dates, and also offer more temporal precision.
+See "feature engineering" (work in progress).

 __The Plot__